imagej/imagej.github.io/pages/Writing_plugins.md

 When writing `Commands` you will often declare {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0'
-source='org/scijava/plugin/Parameter.java' label='@Parameters' %}
+source='org/scijava/plugin/Parameter.java' label='@Parameters' %} on

-`on fields that `**`can``
- ``not`**` be resolved automatically by the Context—for example, numeric values or file paths.
-Instead of being instantiated at Context startup as a Service would be, Commands are created and executed on demand.`
+fields that **can not** be resolved automatically by the `Context`—for example, numeric values or file paths.
+Instead of being instantiated at `Context` startup as a `Service` would be, `Commands` are created and executed on demand.

 When a `Command` is executed, it goes through a series of pre-processing steps to populate its `@Parameters` using its associated